tapis-project/smart-scheduling/README.md

 ```

 Each of the data points column names is used to create the column names of the table where the data will be store.
 It therefore can be queried
-to run statistical analysis to see how to best approach dynamically reallocating submmited jobs to the various HPC systems.
+to run statistical analysis to see how to best approach dynamically reallocating submitted jobs to the various HPC systems.

 # Instructions on How to Run Script